dealien/SCIENCE-Project-To-Do-List/rhino_race_+_most_wanted.md

 We all agreed that it would have been better with a fourth member, but we were in an empty lobby at the time with no other friends online.

+This is definitely a repeatable activity as it is easy to set up and a lot of fun.

 ## Records